-Part of the problem in Timor-Leste has been the reliance of the national government and urban population on laws inherited from the Indonesian legal system, under which the country was ruled from 1975 to 1999.
-This provides some continuity, but little recognition of usufruct rights (the right to use and access property owned by another) and no recognition of adverse possession (the principle under which legal title is awarded to people who occupy or use land for a duration of time during which they do not possess legal title).5 Land administration specialists have made considerable efforts to design systems that take into account different types of evidence, provide data in formats that leave boundaries somewhat negotiable, and incorporate just processes for building evidence claims and negotiating disputes.
-However, the 2009 draft land law (formally known as the Special Regime for the Determination of Ownership of Immovable Property) prioritized statutory claims over all other claims and disregarded the importance of identity groups' informal claims to land.
-It did not allow claims of adverse possession in cases in which a formal title was issued or deed certified under the Indonesian or Portuguese legal system.
-As of 2013, the draft land law is undergoing revisions that incorporate greater recognition of communal title and of adverse possession, yet the draft law illustrates the failure to adequately consider interest and identity group claims.
-Indeed, interest group claims often overlap with and develop into identity claims.
-While interest and identity groups in Timor-Leste are clearly influenced by the cultural and economic value of land, the land law's recognition (or nonrecognition) of specific interest groups can result in collective mobilization and additional political values being assigned to resources.
+In Timor-Leste, international and national land administration specialists have made considerable efforts to design systems that take into account different types of evidence, provide data in formats that leave boundaries somewhat negotiable, and incorporate just processes for making property claims and negotiating disputes over property.
+However, the failure of policy and law to adequately recognize different identity groups has frustrated the realization of a clear legal framework for recognizing land and property claims for more than a decade since independence.
+For example, the 2009 draft land law prioritized statutory claims over all other claims and failed to recognize the importance of communal and informal identity groups' claims to land.5 Particularly problematic were cases wherein formal title had been issued or deed certified under the Indonesian or Portuguese legal system; the draft land law prioritized these types of paper evidence over local claims based on continued use or adverse possession (the principle under which legal title is awarded to people who occupy or use land for a duration of time during which they do not possess legal title).
+Recognition of adverse possession can give local communities formal ownership of property they have traditionally managed or used.
+The draft law impacted both traditional communities and more recent interest groups, such as internally displaced persons who based property claims in urban areas on continued occupation and use of land since independence or since the 2006 violence.
+These issues led then president José Ramos-Horta to reject the proposed land law in 2012 on the basis of its deleterious impacts on communal groups' property claims.
+As of 2013, the draft land law is undergoing revisions that incorporate greater recognition of communal title and of adverse possession, yet the draft law illustrates the failure to adequately consider interest and identity group claims and forms of evidence.
+Indeed, interest group claims often overlap with and develop into identity claims as group identities come to be defined or mobilized around property disputes.
+While interest and identity groups in Timor-Leste are clearly influenced by the cultural and economic value of land, the land law's recognition (or nonrecognition) of specific interest groups can result in collective mobilization and additional political values being assigned to resources.6